genkio/debian-z/README.md

 ### Categorization of the directories and the scripts

 1. Scripts:
-   1-software.sh: A script responsible for install all the softwares and the packages needed for a minimal Debian system, **(you must see what inside it and you can custumize it as you need)**.
+   1-software.sh: A script responsible for install all the softwares and the packages needed for a minimal Mint system, **(you must see what inside it and you can custumize it as you need)**.
    2-setup.sh: A script that handles the initial setup of the i3wm environment and Ly Console Display Manager.
    3-fonts.sh: A script for font configuration and installation.
-   4-rice.sh: A script that performs further customization or "ricing" of Debian-Z i3wm environment. run_me.sh: A script meant to be executed to apply the configurations and setups provided by other scripts **(this is the only script you need to run)**
+   4-rice.sh: A script that performs further customization or "ricing" of Mint-Z i3wm environment. run_me.sh: A script meant to be executed to apply the configurations and setups provided by other scripts **(this is the only script you need to run)**

 2. Directories **(Do not modify)**:
-   config: The configuration file for the Debian-Z setup.
+   config: The configuration file for the Mint-Z setup.
-   fonts: A directory containing font files used in the Debian-Z configuration.
+   fonts: A directory containing font files used in the Mint-Z configuration.
    theme: A directory with theme-related files.
    optional: A folder containing optional configuration files and scripts that are not necessary for the basic setup (check them out).